LulaczTV/RolePlay-Tools/README.md

 patitle | title | Sets custominfo of a player. patry | try | Adds 50/50 system.
-Shows hint and send message in player console for people in X distance. patoggle | toggle, switch | Enables or disables RP commands hints for player.
+Shows hint and send message in player console for people in X distance. patoggle | toggle, switch | Enables or disables RP commands hints for player. pasteal | steal | Has X% for stealing an item from person around you. papush | push, p | Pushes person in front of you.